Expungement Attorneys for Robbery Charges in Collin County

 The Collin County Expungement attorneys of Rosenthal Kalabus & Therrian can help you clear your name so you no longer have to deal with the unfair consequences of your past robbery arrest, charge, and conviction.
 We’ve helped our clients obtain expunctions of their criminal records.
 To discuss whether an expungement is possible for you and how we can help you obtain one, call Rosenthal Kalabus & Therrian today at (972) 369-0577.
 Schedule a free consultation with our dedicated expungement attorneys.

 Robbery Charges in Texas

 - Recklessly, knowingly, or intentionally threatening or causing that person to fear that you may physically harm or kill them

 - Recklessly, knowingly, or intentionally causing physical harm to that person

 Robbery in Texas is a second-degree felony.
 A second-degree felony carries a minimum 2-year prison sentence and a maximum 20-year prison sentence.
 If convicted, you could also be ordered to pay a maximum fine of $10,000.

-Your robbery charge could be upgraded to an aggravated robbery charge if you committed a robbery while using or brandishing a deadly weapon or seriously injured someone.
-You could also be charged with aggravated robbery if you physically injure or threaten or cause a disabled person or elderly person over the age of 65 years old to be in fear of death or bodily injury.
-Aggravated robbery is a first-degree felony and carries a stiffer penalty than a robbery conviction.
+Your robbery charge could be upgraded to aggravated robbery if you committed a robbery while using or brandishing a deadly weapon or seriously injured someone.
+You could also be charged with aggravated robbery if you physically injure or threaten or cause a disabled person or elderly person over 65 years old to fear death or bodily injury.
+Aggravated robbery is a first-degree felony with a stiffer penalty than a robbery conviction.
 If convicted of a first-degree felony, you could be sentenced to a minimum of 5 years and a maximum of 99 years in prison.
 You might also be fined up to $10,000.

 FAQs About Obtaining an Expunction